The Year Without Pants: WordPress.com and the Future of Work

 TBK Consult is a network of senior management consultants building a business model without the need for marketing, administration and management.
 We haven’t figured out how to obsolete marketing (and sales) yet, but we are working hard on that one too.
 From time to time the administrative monster comes creeping, but we scare it away as soon as we see it.
 Management stands no chance with us and we haven’t seen its ugly face for a while.

 The reasons for our efforts are obvious.
-Marketing, administration and management doesn’t add any value to our clients.
+Marketing, administration and management don’t add any value to our clients.
 These functions do not add any value to us either; they only feed on our gross margin.
-As senior management consultants we are refugees from large corporations.
-We have fled the bureaucracy and the internal politics that consume so many resources in most organizations world wide.
-Instead we are working as a loosely coupled network of experienced adults creating value for our clients.
-Management and coordination is done on client projects only.
+As senior management consultants, we are refugees from large corporations.
+We have fled the bureaucracy and the internal politics that consume so many resources in most organizations worldwide.
+Instead, we are working as a loosely coupled network of experienced adults creating value for our clients.
+Management and coordination are done on client projects only.